davidvandusen/the-lighthouse-keeper/2017-05-03 Log - Beneath the Hills.md

 competitors do, and set out in haste toward the first cache, which is in a cave quite near to where they are.

-When they arrive at the cave, they investigate the entrance to see that many hundreds of goblins and at least two giants were recently here.
+When they arrive at the cave, they investigate the entrance to see that many hundreds of goblins and at least two giants were recently there.
 They cautiously enter the cave, in spite of the obvious danger.

 ## Battle: Goblins